Reporting Wages for Supplemental Security Income (SSI)

 If you want to report wages using our telephone service or Smartphone app, please contact your local Social Security office and speak to one of our representatives.

 Sign Up To Receive An E-mail Or Text Message Wage Reporting Reminder

 Regardless of which method you choose to report wages, you can sign up online to receive a monthly e-mail or text message wage reporting reminder.
-To sign up online, use the form on the right side of the page.

 If you have any questions about SSI Wage Reporting, please contact us.